 The gates are of traditional form despite being made of a relatively unusual material for the manufacture of domestic gates.
-Nevertheless, Officers are of the view that on balance the gates do not negatively impact on the character or appearance of the grade II\ listed Deanery, its setting nor on the character and appearance of the Conservation Area.
+Nevertheless, Officers are of the view that on balance the gates do not negatively impact on the character or appearance of the grade II listed Deanery, its setting nor on the character and appearance of the Conservation Area.
 Accordingly this application is recommended for approval.

-I. That the development be carried out in accordance with the approved plans listed below.
+1. That the development be carried out in accordance with the approved plans listed below.

-Contact Officer: Kelly Murray Telephone Number: 01993 861674 Date: 29th September 2021
+Contact Officer: Kelly Murray Telephone Number: 01993 861674

 Application Number 21/02718/HHD

 Site Address 35 - 37 Woodgreen

 Witney

 Oxfordshire

 OX28 IDG

 Date 29th September 2021

 Officer Hannah Kenyon

 Officer Recommendations Refuse

 Parish Witney Parish Council

 Grid Reference 436007 E 210572 N

-Committee Date I I th October 2021
+Committee Date 11th October 2021

-Single storey rear extension
+Application Details:Single storey rear extension